OpenINF/openinf-util-types/README.md

 <a name="isMap"></a>

 ## isMap(value) ⇒ <code>boolean</code>
-Determines if value is actually a Map.
+Determines if value is actually of type `Map`.

 **Kind**: global function